Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

+The $\varphi_i$ spectra (Fig.~\ref{casca}) use equal peak normalization, though each can be rescaled and/or summed for model-dependent descriptions (e.g., \cite{Stecker:2013fxa,Padovani:2015mba,Kistler2015c,Baerwald:2013pu,Murase2013}).
+Model $\varphi_7$ peaks near $E_{\nu_\mu}$ for a minimal muon interpretation of the 2.6~PeV track.
+It also approximates the $p \gamma$ spectral shape in High-energy-peaked BL Lac (HBL) AGN models, while $\varphi_8$ resembles Low-energy-peaked BL Lac (LBL) \cite{Muecke:2002bi,Padovani:2015mba}.
+Model $\varphi_9$ approximates the GZK (cosmogenic) neutrino spectrum from $p \gamma$ interactions on the CMB and $\varphi_7$ for lower-energy proton interactions with the extragalactic background light (EBL), which can be combined for various cosmogenic scenarios \cite{SuppM}.

+{\bf Multi-PeV Rates.} Fig.~\ref{muonspec} shows upgoing muon and tau spectra from $\varphi_i$ models (Fig.~\ref{casca}).
 Muon and tau energy deposition are more or less stochastic (e.g., \cite{Koehne:2013gpa,Aartsen:2013vja}).
-For concreteness, we consider rates for $E_\mu \!>\!
+For concreteness, we consider $E_\mu \!>\!
 5$~PeV and $E_\tau \!>\!
-50$~PeV to allow for fluctuations in the light yield of a particular event.
-This still corresponds to energies for which the tau can traverse IceCube before decaying.
+50$~PeV rates (and in Fig.~\ref{angspec}).
+This still corresponds to tau energies allowing traversal of IceCube before decaying.

-In 5~km$^2\,$yr, the $E_\nu^{-2.6}$ model yields only 0.04 upgoing $E_\mu \!>\!
-5$~PeV muons.
-For $\varphi_7$, $\varphi_8$, and $\varphi_9$, we find 0.14, 0.35, and 0.12 upgoing muons and 0.01, 0.13, and 0.12 $E_\tau \!>\!
-50$~PeV taus, respectively.
-Downgoing muons and taus are in the range of 1--2, depending on cut angle, as we detail later.
-We examine other channels for consistency.
-The rate of $E_{\rm dep} \!>\!
-5$~PeV showers in 5~km$^3\,$yr, calculated as in \cite{Kistler2014,Laha2013}, for $E_\nu^{-2.6}$ is again small.
-For $\varphi_7$, $\varphi_8$, and $\varphi_9$, we find 1.7, 0.6, and 0.06 from $\bar{\nu}_e e$; 0.6, 0.8, and 0.2 from $\nu_e N \!+\! \bar{\nu}_e N$; 0.1, 0.5, and 0.2 neutral current, respectively.
-Comparing to IceCube UHE neutrino effective areas \cite{Ishihara2015} these appear consistent within variations with energy.
+Downgoing muons and taus are also relevant from the angular region where background is low enough to safely assume an astrophysical origin.
+A PeV muon flux is expected from atmospheric cosmic-ray interactions.
+We estimate this background relating the muon spectrum at the surface to that reaching the detector accounting for energy loss (e.g., \cite{Gaisser:1990vg}).
+Being concerned with PeV energies and above, we use a spectrum approximating prompt muons \cite{Aartsen:2015nss}, $dN/dE_\mu \propto E_\mu^{-3}$, neglecting muon bundles (discussed by IceCube \cite{Aartsen:2015nss}).
+Fig.~\ref{angspec} shows the angular distribution of atmospheric muons with $E_\mu \!>\!
+5$~PeV at detector depth.
+The ice effectively eliminates these $\lesssim\!
+10^\circ$ above the ``horizon''.